 When Hormel Foods considers international investments, acquisitions and joint ventures, as part of the due diligence process, our teams conduct research on human rights parameters to ensure compliance with all governing country or province laws regarding investment agreements, including:

 Hormel Foods is known for its award-winning safety programs.
 Our dedicated corporate safety department develops and administers companywide safety policies to ensure the safety of each employee and compliance with Occupational Safety and Health Administration (OSHA) standards.
 The corporate safety department also conducts annual safety audits of our manufacturing plants to ensure compliance with company safety policies.
 View our latest safety data in our 2015 Corporate Responsibility Report.

 Our corporate safety department administers the monthly, Our Way to Safety employee training program.
 Plant safety managers coordinate monthly train-the-trainer safety meetings for plant supervisors.

 Companywide safety conferences are held biennially, and the 2013 Our Way to Safety Conference included safety management employees from all company locations, along with members of the Corporate Safety Steering Committee.
 The theme was “Influencing Employee Safety,” which focused on developing methods to teach and influence employees to work safely.

 View the latest safety training information in our 2014 Corporate Responsibility Report.

 Hormel Foods has a Corporate Safety Steering Committee that provides corporate-wide safety process leadership to all business units of Hormel Foods and its subsidiaries.
 Hormel Foods has long been at the forefront of the industry in employee safety, and this committee further drives our leadership in this area.

 The goals of the committee include:

 Our Safety, Health and Ergonomic Policy states that the safety, well-being and comfort of each employee is a team effort requiring everyone’s participation.
 Each location operates with a manager responsible for the safety program and a safety committee that meets monthly to review and discuss safety topics and ideas.
 The committees are responsible for assisting in the development of the plant’s safety processes and keeping employees engaged.
 In addition, they perform monthly safety and ergonomic audits, and when necessary, ensure corrective actions are implemented.
-Companywide, our safety committees are comprised of more than 2,000 hourly and salaried employees.
+Companywide, our safety committees are comprised of approximately 2,000 hourly and salaried employees.